alexrudnick/dissertation/BURNDOWN.md

   feature file, since those seem to have used lemmas rather than surface forms. maybe surface forms help more?
   * DONE try doc2vec on a window around the focus word??
+  * SKIP what kinds of words are we likely to do better on?
+  * SKIP how does this look for words with more examples, versus fewer?

 ## sequence
 CANCELED!!